 The sixth cranial nerve is the most commonly affected ocular motor nerve in adults.
 In children, it is the second most common, following the fourth cranial nerve, with an incidence of 2.5 cases per 100,000.
 Poorly controlled diabetes mellitus is a significant risk factor for an abducens nerve palsy.

-The abducens nerve is the longest cranial nerve in the body, traveling from the pons to the lateral rectus of the ipsilateral eye.
+The abducens nerve has the longest intracranial course of any cranial nerve.
 It is primarily responsible for ipsilateral eye abduction.
-Those diseases result in an inability of the abducens nerve to transmit to the lateral rectus and cause a motor palsy, resulting in the inability to move the affected eye laterally as well as horizontal diplopia.
+Abducens nerve palsy results in an inability of the abducens nerve to transmit signals to the lateral rectus, resulting in an inability to abduct the eye and horizontal diplopia.

 Patients who develop abducens nerve palsy often present with binocular horizontal diplopia, which is a double vision when looking at objects side by side.
-There will be a notable weakness of the ipsilateral lateral rectus muscle with loss of eye abduction on the affected side.
+There will be a notable weakness of the ipsilateral lateral rectus muscle leading to a deficit in of eye abduction on the affected side.
 Some patients may present with a constant head turning movement to maintain binocular fusion and to lessen the degree of diplopia.
 Other findings in the clinical history may include vision loss, headache, vomiting, trauma, hearing loss, recent lumbar puncture, and recent viral illness.

 The workup for sixth cranial nerve palsy depends on what cause is suspected.
 In children, an aggressive workup should be performed as there is a significantly higher risk of neoplasm as a primary cause.
 In the setting of abducens nerve palsy associated with trauma, neuroimaging should be performed at the time of injury.
 If there is a concern of elevated intracranial pressure as a cause, lumbar puncture should be performed.
 If the palsy is suspected to be an ischemic cause, MRI is recommended as the preferred modality because of its superior capability of imaging the posterior fossa.